Andrea Nixon - 1989

 Diane Rayor - 1980

 Diane is a professor of Classics in the Classics Department that she helped start at Grand Valley State University in Allendale, MI.
-She has published translations of ancient Greek poetry, including "Sappho's Lyre (1991) and "The Homeric Hymns" (2004).
-Cambridge University Press published her translation of Sophocles' Antigone, designed for the classroom and the stage, April 2011.
-Also with Cambridge U.P. is a new translation of Sappho's poetry and Euripides' Medea (in progress).
-Medea will be performed in Grand Rapids July 12-21, 2012.
+She has published translations of ancient Greek poetry, including "Sappho's Lyre" (1991) and "The Homeric Hymns" (2004) with the University of California Press.
+Cambridge University Press published her translations of Sophocles' Antigone (2011) and Euripides' Medea (2013), designed for the classroom and the stage.
+Also with Cambridge U.P. is a new translation of Sappho's poetry (2014), which was reviewed in the New Yorker (March 16, 2015).
 Diane was awarded an honorary doctorate degree from Colorado College on September 6, 2010.
 Her husband, David Hast (CC '79), is an English teacher at Jenison High School.
-Their son, David, is majoring in math at the University of Michigan.
+Their son, Daniel, is working on a Ph.D. in math at the University of Wisconsin.

 This is the Department of Classics